contains a sort running log about the construction of a MRF150 based

 front panel to the relays from the analogue functions (over

 temperature mainly) and the comms function.
-I intend to
+I

 include a CI-V interface to interface to my Icom radios so that the